Pola

 An archetype change always seems like a big leap.
 In truth, it’s often a series of small, consistent decisions.

-Old Spice is a good, easily understandable example: The brand was long 'tame' and increasingly appeared to be a product for older generations.
-Then came the change to the Jester—not as a one-off joke but as a new identity.
-The campaign went viral, and as a result, sales doubled within six months.
-Weird Marketing Tales
+Old Spice is a good, easily understandable example: The brand was long "tame" and increasingly seemed like a product for older generations.
+Then came the switch to the Jester—not as a one-off gag, but as a new identity.
+The campaign went viral, and as a result, sales doubled within six months. <cite data-type="source" data-url="https://weirdmarketingtales.com/how-old-spice-came-back-from-the-grave-with-one-commercial/">Weird Marketing Tales</cite>

 First: a clear trigger.
 Old Spice needed rejuvenation and attention.

-Frequent Questions Brand Archetypes
+Frequently Asked Questions About Brand Archetypes

-Frequent Questions about Brand Archetypes
+Frequently Asked Questions About Brand Archetypes

 How long does it take for an archetype to visibly work?